theirparadigm/paradigm/README.md

 Story :

 The player will discover the basic laws of physics and computer science and will discover the paradoxes that ensue ...
 A voice will accompany the player constantly, to tell him what to do and tease ...
-The scenario is inspired by 3 films: Interstellar, Matrix, Donnie Darko.
+The scenario is inspired by 3 movies: Interstellar, Matrix, Donnie Darko.